Pere Wihongi: Early life

 Wihongi was born and raised in Herekino.
-The family moved to Auckland when Wihongi was 9, and he began attending the Te Kura Kaupapa Māori ā Rohe o Māngere immersion school.
-While there he competed in and won the Ngā Manu Kōrero speech competition.
-He then attended South Seas Film & Television School to pursue a career in television.
+The family moved to Auckland when Wihongi was 9, and she began attending the Te Kura Kaupapa Māori ā Rohe o Māngere immersion school.
+While there she competed in and won the Ngā Manu Kōrero speech competition.
+She then attended South Seas Film & Television School to pursue a career in television.

 Career

 Television

-Wihongi's first job was as a production assistant, but eventually he worked his way up to be a reporter on current affairs shows such as Te Karere and Marae, and presenting the children's show Pūkana.
+Wihongi's first job was as a production assistant, but eventually she worked her way up to be a reporter on news and current affairs shows such as Te Karere and Marae, and presenting the children's show Pūkana.
 In 2019, Wihongi started doing music and voice acting for the children's cartoon Pipi Mā.
 In 2021, Wihongi was a judge on the talent show 5 Minutes Of Fame.

 Music

 In 2015, Wihongi formed the music group Pūkana and Whānau with fellow Pūkana presenters.
 They changed their name to Maimoa in 2017.
 Maimoa appeared on the reality television shows Voices of Our Future and Waiata Nation, which documented the creation of their second single "Wairua" and their debut album Rongomaiwhiti respectively.
 Wihongi formed another music group, Te Kākano, in 2018.

-Wihongi had his solo debut in 2019 with the single "High on Ingoingo".
-He won Best Māori Male Solo Artist at that years Waiata Māori Music Awards, alongside winning Best Traditional Album and Best Māori Pop Album for Te Kākano's self-titled debut album.
+Wihongi had her solo debut in 2019 with the single "High on Ingoingo".
+She won Best Māori Male Solo Artist at that year's Waiata Māori Music Awards, alongside winning Best Traditional Album and Best Māori Pop Album for Te Kākano's self-titled debut album.

 Film

 In 2022, Wihongi joined the production company Matewa Media as the co-musical director alongside Rob Ruha for the Māori dub of the 1994 Disney film The Lion King.
-In addition to this role, he also provided the voice of Olaf in the dub of Frozen.
+In addition to this role, she also provided the voice of Olaf in the dub of Frozen.

 Kapa haka

-Wihongi has competed in kapa haka competition Te Matatini since he was 15.
-He founded the kapa haka group Angitū.
-At Te Matatini 2023, Angitū broke gender norms by having Wihongi and Tuhoe Tamaiparea perform in the poi line.
+Wihongi has competed in kapa haka competition Te Matatini since she was 15.
+She founded the kapa haka group Angitu.
+At Te Matatini 2023, Angitu broke gender norms by having Wihongi and Tuhoe Tamaiparea perform in the poi line.

 Personal life

-Wihongi identifies as takatāpui and uses both masculine and feminine pronouns.
-His iwi are Te Rarawa, Ngāti Kurī, Ngāpuhi, and Ngāti Wai.
+Wihongi identifies as takatāpui and has used both masculine and feminine pronouns but states in her social media profiles the she/her are her preferred pronouns.
+Her iwi are Te Rarawa, Ngāti Kurī, Ngāpuhi, Ngāti Rehua and Ngāti Wai.